California

 A win for the Esselen Tribe and Big Sur

-Amidst the world's southernmost naturally occurring redwoods and within earshot of the waves of the Big Sur coastline, Western Rivers Conservancy worked in partnership with the Esselen Tribe of Monterey County to conserve a 1,199-acre ranch along the Little Sur River.
-This important central California stream flows just over 25 miles from its headwaters in the Santa Lucia Mountains, within the Ventana Wilderness, down into a deep, redwood-shaded valley and into the Pacific, just north of Andrew Molera State Park.
+Amidst the world's southernmost naturally occurring redwoods and within earshot of the waves of the Big Sur coastline, Western Rivers Conservancy has been working in partnership with the Esselen Tribe of Monterey County since 2015 to conserve two properties on the Little Sur River: the Adler Ranch, which we conveyed to the tribe in 2020, and the Pico Blanco property.

 Steelhead, Redwoods and Sacred Lands

-Thanks to funding from the California Natural Resources Agency, in 2020 WRC conveyed the lands to the Esselen Tribe of Monterey County, whose ancestors have lived in this area since time immemorial.
-The lands are sacred to the Esselen People and will be available to tribal members for traditional ceremonies, native plant gathering and repatriation of tribal members.
-In addition to managing the lands for the sake of fish, wildlife and conservation, the tribe plans to offer docent-led tours and activities for school children and the general public.
-For the Esselen People, for the area’s fish and wildlife, for the redwoods and oaks, and for the Little Sur River itself, this is a landmark conservation success on the Big Sur Coast.
+Reconnecting the tribe with these two properties will be a big step forward for fish, wildlife and ancient redwoods.
+The lands are sacred to the Esselen People and will be now available to tribal members for traditional ceremonies, native plant gathering and repatriation of tribal members.
+At Eagle Peak, the tribe plans to offer docent-led tours and activities for school children and the general public.
+For the Esselen People, for the area’s fish and wildlife, for the redwoods and oaks, and for the Little Sur River itself, these two projects are landmark conservation successes on the Big Sur Coast.

 Project Facts